 The name Baltic amber is given to the amber that is found in the land around the Baltic Sea.
 It is estimated that there are hundreds of thousands of tons of amber in this region.
 Moreover, 90% of all amber in the world comes from Kaliningrad Oblast which is a small federal subject of Russia and is located on the coast of the Baltic Sea.

 The main difference between Baltic amber and amber found in other regions is the composition.
 The Baltic amber contains up to 8% succinic acid.
 Due to this reason, Baltic amber sometimes is called “succinite”.
 The chemical composition of this acid gives amber anti-inflammatory and other healing qualities.

 Amber has been used in many ways.
 Of course, first of all, it has always been used as a decoration.
 In 1701 based on the orders of Frederick I of Prussia “amber room” was built.
 Wall panels of the room were outfitted with amber mosaics and other ornaments.
 Later these panels were used in King’s abode.
-Afterwards they were given as a gift to Peter the Great in Russia.
+Afterward, they were given as a gift to Peter the Great in Russia.

-The ancient Greeks and other Europeans used amber as a medicine.
+The ancient Greeks and other Europeans used amber as medicine.
 It is no surprise given the fact that it provides many benefits by simply being in contact with human skin.
 That is why many people even today seek amber for its natural analgesic and anti-inflammatory qualities.

 Amber is an amazing gemstone.
 It looks beautiful, came from ancient civilizations, and contains properties that help both adults and children.
 You can even say that it’s a natural wonder.